paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/motion.md

 ecmcConfigOrDie "Cfg.WriteEcEntryEcPath(ec0.s5>.binaryOutput02,1)"
 ```

-## position lag error (following error)
+## position lag error
-A position lag error is normally genereated in the following situations:
+A position lag error (following error) can be genereated in the following situations:
 1. The motor torque is too low, making it hard for the motor to keep up with the setpoint.
 2. The scaling factors are wrong resulting in that the feed forward part of the controller is not working well.
 3. The velocity setpoint is too high resulting in motor stall (common for stepper motors).